CleverCloud/doc.clever-cloud.com/index.md

   topics:
   - left:  What exactly is Clever Cloud?
     right: General
-    answer: "Clever Cloud is a multi-language applications hosting platform.
+    answer: "Clever Cloud is a multi-language cloud application hosting platform.
 You don't have to manage servers anymore.
-You write application in language you want to, adding one or more services (databases, search engines etc…).<br> Clever Cloud is scalable and offer a pay-as-you-go payment, based on the Drops: the unit of computing energy we use."
+You write applications in languages you want to, adding one or more services easily with only a few clicks (databases, search engines etc…).<br> Clever Cloud is scalable and offer a pay-as-you-go payment, based on the Drops: the unit of computing energy."
   - left:  How drops my app will need?
     right: Usage/Pricing
-    answer:   We do not provide a simulator yet.
-But Drops consumption <a href="/pricing">is detailed here</a>.
+    answer: "We do not provide a simulator yet.
+But Drops consumption <a href='/pricing'>is detailed here</a>.
+You can choose between <a href='/billing/#buying_drops'>four refill plans</a>."
   - left:  Do I have to change anything in my code be Clever-Cloud-Ready?
     right: Java/PHP
     answer:   "Nope, that's the magic we're about to bring to this world."